Skip to Content

 In relationship with the university, we maintain a set of policies designed to ensure a standard and equitable experience for all students.
 Below we’ve outlined policies specific to the Daniels School of Business, but please visit the University Regulations website to learn more about policies for all Purdue West Lafayette students.

-Students will be contacted by their School of Business advisor each semester to schedule a registration appointment.
+Students will be contacted by their Daniels School of Business advisor each semester to schedule a registration appointment.
 If you unable to attend your appointment, you must cancel your appointment as soon as possible.

 If you arrive later than ten minutes for your appointment, you will be asked to reschedule.